eastabrooka/Books/README.md

 ### Currently In Progress:

+Rich Dad's Guide to Investing: What the Rich Invest In That the Poor and Middle Class Do Not!

+## 2020

+The Madness of Crowds - By Douglas Murray

+Fake Law: The Truth About Justice in an Age of Lies - Secret Barrister

 Irresistible: Why We Can't Stop Checking, Scrolling, Clicking and Watching

-## 2020

 A Bit of a Stretch: The Diaries of a Prisoner